pranith0410/Syntecxhub_Project_LibraryManagementSystem/README.md

 - Working with collections in Java
 - Handling user input and exceptions
 - Building real-world CLI applications

+## 📸 Screenshots
+Sample screenshots of the application output are available in the `screenshots` folder.

 ## 👨‍💻 Author
 **Pranith Goud**